TheQueenofEverything/Professional_Readme_Generator/README.md

 Installation

-STEP 1:
-In Visual Studio Code, open the Integrated Terminal through right click on the index.js file.
+1) In Visual Studio Code, open the Integrated Terminal through right click on the index.js file.

-In the Terminal...
+2) In the Terminal...

-Run npm install

-- Type:  npm install
+- Run npm install

-Run Readme Generator

-- Type: node index.js
+- Then type: node index.js

+- Answer the questions